Updated mac & cheese Egg evidence

 Many fresh pastas use eggs to bind the dough tight.
 But this brand does not use eggs.
 The cheese powder is made from milk and lactic acid.
 Eggs do not appear in the flavor blend.
 The spices and seasonings do not have eggs.
 Some cheese powders may use egg as a binder.
 But Kraft does not do this.
 So no eggs are present here.
 You can feel safe eating it with egg allergy.

-The label shows no risk of egg contact at all.
+The label shows no egg advisory wording in the reviewed record.
 Kraft does not say "may have traces of egg."
 This is key safety info for you.
 The plant makes this product using shared tools.
 But egg is not made at that same place.
 The facility does make other items with gluten and milk.
 Both are listed as "may contain" risks on labels.
 These trace warnings do not apply to egg at all.
 So there is no egg cross-contact risk here.

 The shared tools risk is zero for eggs.
 Kraft's facility risk for eggs is zero.
 You can fully trust that no egg is present.
 The lack of an egg warning is good news.
 It means your child can eat this safely.